Informal's super smooth and mellow single estate green tea is the basis of all that we do.

 It wasn’t until we started looking into and researching the tea and where/how it was grown that we discovered how well it was produced.
 It's amazing to think that you can really taste the difference in this tea, that all the hard work from the tea farmers really pays off!

 Pure Green's bio-diverse tea garden

-This special organic green tea begins it's journey to your cup from the remote and expansive Qiyun mountains in China.
-The tea leaves are carefully hand-picked during the dawn of spring when the leaves are at their supple best.
-Using techniques refined and passed down over hundreds of years, local tea-masters skillfully pan dry the leaves to produce a high grade tea with none of the grassy bitterness found in many green teas.
-The process of making this tea results in a special tea called 'Liu An Gua Pian' which is regarded as the most complicated green tea to make.
+This special organic green tea begins it's journey to your cup from the remote and expansive mountains of Zhejiang China.
+The tea leaves are carefully picked during the dawn of spring when the leaves are at their supple best.
+Using techniques refined and passed down over hundreds of years, local tea-masters skillfully pan dry the leaves to produce a high grade tea with none of the bitterness found in many green teas.

-After the leaves are picked, they're swiftly placed in a wok and heated to 120degrees in small batches of just 100g which softens the leaves and prevents the oxidisation process.
+After the leaves are picked, they're swiftly placed in a wok and heated to 120degrees which softens the leaves and prevents the oxidisation process.
 From here they are then moved to a cooler wok at 70degrees where the leaves are shaped.

 The result is a green tea unlike any other, and one we think is the absolute best you'll find at this price range.